snehaXgupta/API-Comparison-Documentation/README.md

-# REST vs GraphQL: The API Showdown Developers Should Know About
+# REST vs GraphQL: The API Showdown Developers Should Know About:

-> Welcome to the great API debate.
+Welcome to the great API debate.
 REST or GraphQL?
 One gives you tried-and-true structure.
 The other gives you flexibility.
 Let’s break it down in plain English — no jargon, just what you need to know.

  REST: The Classic, Reliable Approach